lip6/ITSTools-web/gal.md

 The abort statement is mainly used to model transition relations where Boolean conditions with side effects need to be represented.
 It allows to have a transition with a guard, a few statements then typically an if-then-else or a variant using a call, of which some branches may encounter abort and cancel the transition effect for this branch.

-The following example shows a use of abort to model the transition relation of a Time Petri net with two places a and b, and a transition t that moves tokens from a to b, with earliest firing time $eft and latest firing time $lft.
+The following example shows a use of abort to model the transition relation of a Time Petri net with two places a and b, and a transition t that moves tokens from a to b, with earliest firing time _eft_ and latest firing time _lft_.
 Time cannot elapse if an enabled transition has reached its latest firing time, but this test is complex, particularly when there are many transitions.
 Use of abort allows to concisely represent the semantics.

 {% highlight C %}
 {% include_relative galfiles/abort.gal %}